ilya-chumakov/awesome-dotnet-testing/CONTRIBUTING.md

 # Contribution Guidelines

-## New entry format
+## Entry format

-* Use the following format: \[LIBRARY\]\(LINK\) - DESCRIPTION
+* Use the following format: `[NAME](LINK) - DESCRIPTION`
-* The link should be the name of the package or project
+* The link should point to a Github project (preferably), a NuGet package page, or a project website.
+* Keep names in alphabetical order within a section.
-* Keep descriptions concise, clear and simple
+* Keep descriptions concise, clear and simple.
-* New categories, or improvements to the existing ones are also welcome
+* New categories, or improvements to the existing ones are also welcome.

 ## Pull requests workflow